Shammi179/AcademicPoint/README.md

 ## About Project
 <p>
-This project is about Student Information System using Python and here we have choosen SQLite for storing information in a SQL database.
+This project is about Student Information System using Python and here we have chosen SQLite for storing information in a SQL database.
 In this console application, there are three section which is Student Panel, Teacher Panel and Admin Panel.
 Here we focused on our SQL database.

 ![admin](images/admin-panel.png)
 <p align="center">Admin Panel</p>